solidfire/solidfire-cli/README.md

 Description:

-The ListUtilities API method is used to return the tests that are available to run on a node.Note: This method is available only through the per-node API endpoint 5.0 or later.
+The ListUtilities API method is used to return the tests that are available to run on a node.
+Note: This method is available only through the per-node API endpoint 5.0 or later.

 Options: